SRCantona/Description-Logic/READMEe.md

-# Homework 1: Knowledge Representation and Reasoning (KR&R)
+Knowledge Representation and Reasoning (KR&R)

 ## Overview
 This project focuses on using Description Logic (DL) to model real-world entities and their relationships, providing a formal way to represent medical environments including persons, doctors, patients, departments, and treatments.